Cinema Studies

 Get Real-world Experience

-Our students extend their learning beyond the classroom through numerous hands-on learning opportunities.
+Our students extend their learning beyond the classroom through numerous experiential learning opportunities.
 Immerse yourself in another culture while studying abroad, develop vital job skills in an internship, or conduct original research on a topic that sparks your interest.

 Scholarships and Funding